lvgl/lvgl/docs/details/modules/font.rst

 All texts have a base direction (LTR or RTL) which determines some rendering rules and the default alignment of the text (Left or Right).
 However, in LVGL, the base direction is not only applied to labels.
-It's a general property which can be set for every object.
+It's a general property which can be set for every Widget.
 If not set then it will be inherited from the parent.
-This means it's enough to set the base direction of a screen and every object will inherit it.
+This means it's enough to set the base direction of a screen and every Widget will inherit it.

-The default base direction for screens can be set by :c:macro:`LV_BIDI_BASE_DIR_DEF` in *lv_conf.h* and other objects inherit the base direction from their parent.
+The default base direction for screens can be set by :c:macro:`LV_BIDI_BASE_DIR_DEF` in *lv_conf.h* and other Widgets inherit the base direction from their parent.

-To set an object's base direction use :cpp:expr:`lv_obj_set_style_base_dir(obj, base_dir, selector)`.
+To set a Widget's base direction use :cpp:expr:`lv_obj_set_style_base_dir(widget, base_dir, selector)`.
 The possible base directions are:

 - :cpp:enumerator:`LV_BASE_DIR_LTR`: Left to Right base direction
 - :cpp:enumerator:`LV_BASE_DIR_RTL`: Right to Left base direction
 - :cpp:enumerator:`LV_BASE_DIR_AUTO`: Auto detect base direction

-This list summarizes the effect of RTL base direction on objects:
+This list summarizes the effect of RTL base direction on Widgets:

-- Create objects by default on the right
+- Create Widgets by default on the right
 - ``lv_tabview``: Displays tabs from right to left
 - ``lv_checkbox``: Shows the box on the right
 - ``lv_buttonmatrix``: Shows buttons from right to left